 Easy Homemade Peanut Butter - 5 minute, delicious peanut butter recipe.

-Spicy Peanut Tofu Bowl - family favorite served on noodles or rice - bursting with bold flavors!
+Spicy Peanut Tofu Bowl - family favorite - bursting with bold flavors!

-Dan Dan Noodle Bowl - an incredible earthy, spicy, creamy sauce - sooo irresistible!
+Dan Dan Noodle Bowl - an incredible spicy, creamy sauce - sooo irresistible!

 Peanut Butter Chocolate Chip Banana Bread - second to none - trust me on this!

 Did you make this recipe?
 I'd love to see it!